cypress-io/cypress-example-recipes/examples/testing-dom__wait-for-resource/README.md

 })
 ```

-From the tests, we can call the above code wrapped in a custom command.
+From the tests, we can call the above code wrapped in a custom command `cy.waitForResource`.

 ```js
 // cypress/integration/spec.js